realworldocaml/book/en/error-handling.md

 `Error` also supports operations for transforming errors.
-For example, it's often useful to augment an error with some extra information about the context of the error, or to combine multiple errors together.  `Error.tag` and `Error.of_list` fulfill these roles.
+For example, it's often useful to augment an error with some extra information about the context of the error or to combine multiple errors together.  `Error.tag` and `Error.of_list` fulfill these roles.

 The type `'a Or_error.t` is just a shorthand for `('a,Error.t)